w3c/publ-wg/Meetings/index.md

 Minute taking and cleanup is greatly helped by:

 * the scribe should used a number conventions, documented [`scribejs` features](https://github.com/w3c/scribejs/blob/master/features.md) separately.
+* extra features to connect the meeting with our github repositories are provided by the [‘github bot’](https://github.com/dbaron/wgmeeting-github-ircbot/blob/master/README.md)
 * to help minute taking and cleaning them later, please use a consistent IRC handle; scribes should use that handle to identify the person speaking. `scribejs` automatically replaces the handle with the person’s full name, making the minutes more readable to outsiders.
     * note that in most IRC clients the `TAB` key can be used to expand to an existing irc handle